Disc herniation: Cervical disc herniation

 Cervical disc herniations occur in the neck, most often between the fifth and sixth (C5–6) and the sixth and seventh (C6–7) cervical vertebral bodies.
 There is an increased susceptibility amongst older (60+) patients to herniations higher in the neck, especially at C3–4.
 Symptoms of cervical herniations may be felt in the back of the skull, the neck, shoulder girdle, scapula, arm, and hand.
 The nerves of the cervical plexus and brachial plexus can be affected.

 Common causes of disc herniation at C5–6 or C7–T1 (often mistakenly called C7–8) levels can be grouped into mechanical, degenerative, or traumatic causes.

-Degenerative changes relate to age-related changes degenerative disc disease or bone spurs that naturlaly degenerate the disc.
+Degenerative changes relate to age-related changes, degenerative disc disease, or bone spurs that naturally degenerate the disc.

 Poor posture, heavy lifting, or repetitive neck movements (common in athletes or drivers) can cause strain on the disc.

 Finally, genetic factors like inherited predisposition can cause faster disintegration.